anthonyhu/anthonyhu.github.io/index.md

 <p align='center'><img src='/img/me.jpg' alt='Me' width='200'/></p>

-My research is on representation learning from video (geometry, semantics, motion), and policy learning (imitation, reinforcement) for intelligent robots.

-I did my PhD in Computer Vision at the University of Cambridge, under the supervision of Alex Kendall and Roberto Cipolla.
+I’m a researcher at Wayve, an autonomous driving company based in London, UK.
+My research interests are at the intersection of generative modelling, computer vision, and policy learning.

-Prior to that I went to Telecom Paris, a French Engineering Grande Ecole, and I graduated from the University of Oxford with an MSc in Statistical Science.
+I obtained my PhD from the University of Cambridge in 2022, with my thesis entitled  “Neural World Models for Computer Vision”.
+Prior to that, I went to Telecom Paris (a French Engineering Grande Ecole) and specialised in Maths and Computer Science.

 <!-- The timeline is defined in __config.yml.
 Needs `css, js, partials, scss` folders and `_layouts/about.html`-->